bbatsov/projectile/README.md

 ### Portability

-Projectile provide a nice set of features operating on a project level without introducing external dependencies (when feasible).
+Projectile provides a nice set of features operating on a project level without introducing external dependencies (when feasible).
 For instance - finding project files has a portable implementation written in pure Emacs Lisp without the use of GNU `find` (but for performance's sake an